-Designing windows to resist ballistics is practical and common, however.
-Ballistic resistant windows are commonly designed based on testing to standards such as those tabulated in Appendix A. It is important to note that window designs to meet those standards must include entire window assemblies including glazing, frames, and connections assembled as they would be in the field.
+Ballistic resistant windows are commonly designed based on testing to standards such as those tabulated in Appendix C. It is important to note that window designs to meet those standards must include entire window assemblies including glazing, frames, and connections assembled as they would be in the field.
 Testing assemblies ensures that all potential impact points on a window provide ballistics resistance.
 Window designs will usually be proprietary and may use a variety of glazing and frame materials.
 Manufacturers certify their compliance with the standards, usually through independent testing laboratories.
-Refer to UFC 4-023-04 for more information on ballistics resistant windows.

 Window designs for non-armor piercing rounds of 7.62 mm (.30 caliber) and below are commonly available from most bullet resistant window manufacturers.
-Designs to resist armor piercing rounds are less common, but are available from multiple manufacturers.
-Designs to resist .50 caliber (12.7 mm) rounds are available, but at the time this UFC is being written none were tested to any nationally approved standards because such a standard was only recently developed.
+Designs to resist armor piercing rounds are less common.
 That makes it important that designers review the actual test reports to ensure the tests follow procedures similar to those in national standards and that the results appear to be reasonable.